-To overcome these obstacles, the preparation for the International Common-Cause Data Exchange (ICDE) project was initiated in August 1994.
+To overcome these obstacles, the preparation for the International Common-cause Failure Data Exchange (ICDE) project was initiated in August 1994.
 Since April 1998, the NEA has formally operated the project.
 The objectives of the ICDE project are to:

 The ICDE project operates with a clear separation between data collection and analysis.
 The data collection and analysis firstly results in qualitative CCF information that can be used for the assessment of the effectiveness of defences against CCF events and the importance of CCF events in the probabilistic safety assessment framework.
 The qualitative insights on CCF events generated by the analysis are being made available to CSNI countries through published reports.

 Data collection guidelines have been developed during the ICDE project and are continually revised.
 They describe the methods and documentation standards necessary for the development of the ICDE databases and reports.
 The format for data collection is described in the general coding guidelines and in the component-specific guidelines.
 Component-specific guidelines are developed for all analysed component types as the ICDE project evolves.
 So far the ICDE Project is the only international effort where large amounts of data from different countries are collected and analysed to draw conclusions about CCF.

 The ICDE Project aims to include all possible events of interest, comprising complete, partial, and incipient CCF events, called “ICDE events”.
 The ICDE events are defined as “Impairment of two or more components with respect to performing a specific function that exists over a relevant time interval and is the direct result of a shared cause.”

 The ICDE Project has furthermore established a principle that it shares the engineering insights of its analyses through the NEA Committee on Safety of Nuclear Installations (CSNI) by writing public reports of the analysis results of each component.